-Moreover, we don’t have to think about sex or sexuality as ‘acts’ but as a form of communication and a healthy source of happiness for the mind and body.
+Moreover, we don’t have to think about sexuality as consisting of ‘acts’ but as a form of communication and a healthy source of happiness for the mind and body.
 Touch and physical intimacy increases oxytocin, a hormone that greatly impacts our happiness.
-Vanessa van Edwards also goes into the essential role of oxytocin in social interactions.
+Vanessa van Edwards goes into the essential role of oxytocin in social interactions a bit more.

 But this doesn’t at all make more intimacy a real problem in this day and age.
-In fact, by viewing intimacy as something a lot deeper and broader than just sex, we open ourselves up for so many more beautiful experiences to share besides ‘just sex’.
-We don’t necessarily have to worry too often about pregnancy or too much ejaculation, if we expand our view on what intimacy is and learn to develop the habit of being intimate instead of simply sexual.
+In fact, by viewing intimacy as something a lot deeper and broader than just physical, we open ourselves up for so many more meaningful experiences to share besides just the physical.

 Intimacy, both emotionally and physically, is something every person longs for.
 We all want to love and be loved, show ourselves and feel safe.
-Admiration for who we are, in the moment we share intimacy, is something we should all cherish and share openly with each other when we feel safe.
+Admiration for each other and existence, in the moment we share intimacy, is something we should all cherish and share openly with each other when we feel safe.

 In more scientific terms, I’d think of intimacy and friendship as ‘facultative symbioses’.
 Depending on one another for intimacy, partly, for the betterment of each others existence.
 This means feeling free, being bold, crazy and awkward too.